 - Security Now (Internet security)

-There are just too many podcasts to list here, if you have any good examples I’d love to know- please let me know in the comments.
-The great thing with podcasts are that you can listen to them wherever you are, and they are not dependant on you looking at something.
+There are just too many podcasts to list here, if you have any good examples I'd love to know- please let me know in the comments.
+The great thing with podcasts is that you can listen to them wherever you are, and they are not dependent on you looking at something.
 That means they are ideal to use when driving or just resting your eyes in bed!

 Since the world wide web is mainly a visual medium, watching videos (either tutorials or video blogs) can be a fantastic way of keeping up with what is happening.
 I am a big fan of Vimeo, but when it comes to tutorials and news, YouTube is king.